StrikingLoo/strikingloo.github.io/wiki/money-and-banking.md

 ### The Credit System

 Suppose there are two businesses: one is retail (A), the other (B) is wholesale (e.g. they sell apples).
-In practice if A buys apples from B, it will give B a bill of exchange, stating that it will pay the corresponding amount in e.g. 90 days.
+In practice if A buys apples from B, it will give B a **bill of exchange**, stating that it will pay the corresponding amount in e.g. 90 days.
 B can then sell that bill at a discount of its fase value to a bank, getting the money instantly.
 The bank then absorbs the risk of A becoming insolvent, and loses liquidity, but gets an interest rate in exchange.

 In this manner the bank is sacrificing liquidity for profit, which is not a trivial tradeoff.